tethysplatform/tethys/docs/tutorials/key_concepts/beginner.rst

         Ellipsis in code blocks in Tethys tutorials indicate code that is not shown for brevity.
 When there are ellipsis in the code, DO NOT COPY AND PASTE THE BLOCK VERBATIM.

-c.
+b.
 Save changes to ``app.py``.

-d.
+c.
 The development server should automatically restart when it detects changes to files.
 However if it does not restart, you can manually restart it by pressing ``CTRL-C`` to stop the server followed by the ``tethys manage start`` command to start it again.

-e.
+d.
 Navigate to the settings page of your app and scroll down to the **Custom Settings** section and you should see an entry for the ``max_dams`` settings.
 Enter a value and save changes to the setting.
 You will learn how to use this custom setting in the app later on in the tutorial.

 .. tip::